Keenan Allen Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Season Stats

-- This season Allen has 100 catches (on 149 targets) and leads the Chargers with 1,086 receiving yards (67.9 per game) while scoring six touchdowns.
+- Allen has been targeted 149 times and has 100 catches, leading the Chargers with 1,086 yards (67.9 ypg) while also scoring six touchdowns this season.

 - Allen has been the target of 149 of his team's 610 passing attempts this season, or 24.4% of the target share.

-- Allen has seen the ball thrown his way 23 times in the red zone this season, 23.5% of his team's 98 red zone pass attempts.
+- Allen (23 red zone targets) has been the recipient of 23.5% of his team's 98 red zone pass attempts.

-- The Chargers, who rank sixth in the NFL in points scored, have dropped back to pass 60.3% of the time while running the football 39.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Raiders.